London (2005 Indian film): Production

-Prashanth and Sundar C had previously worked together in the successful 2003 action film Winner, and chose to work again in a film titled London in mid 2004.
-Meera Jasmine was the team's initial choice for the lead actress, but she later opted out citing date issues.
-Ankitha, previously seen in Telugu films, was added to the cast in October 2004 to play the lead female role.
-Mumtaj, Vadivelu, Manivannan and Pandiarajan were added to the cast and the film was described to be an "out and out comedy".
-The film was announced to be the first Tamil film production of Spice Team Entertainment, a wing of Inspired Movies in the UK and also signed up to distribute the film.
+London was announced to be the first Tamil film production of Spice Team Entertainment, a wing of Inspired Movies in the UK and also signed up to distribute the film.
 In late 2004, the team shot scenes for 25 days across London and due to the early sunset, ended up having early starts to make use of the daylight hours.
 Scenes were filmed primarily in studios in Chennai, though outdoor scenes were shot near Buckingham Palace and Piccadilly Circus amongst other locations.
 The film was completed and ready for release in February 2005 and Prashanth opted to release London before his other completed film, Adaikalam.

 Music

-The soundtrack consists of six songs composed by Vidyasagar, and was released on 24 February 2005.
+The soundtrack was composed by Vidyasagar, and was released on 24 February 2005 at Spencer Plaza.

-Release
+Critical reception

-The film opened in March 2005 to predominantly positive reviews from film critics, who praised the film's entertainment value.
-Malathi Rangarajan of The Hindu revealed "London comically stresses on the importance of wealth in this mercenary world and in the bargain logic, credulity and spontaneity go for a toss."
-Sify.com gave the film a positive review noting that "Please leave your logical mind at home when you watch a Sundar.C film.
+Malathi Rangarajan of The Hindu wrote, "London comically stresses on the importance of wealth in this mercenary world and in the bargain logic, credulity and spontaneity go for a toss."
+Sify gave the film a positive review noting that "Please leave your logical mind at home when you watch a Sundar.C film.
 The trio of Prashanth-Sundar.C-Vadivelu has a “Winner” in London".

-Critics from Indiaglitz.com noted "If you forget a thing called logic, this is indeed a hilarious roller-coaster ride."
-The critic added that "Prashanth, as Sivaraman and Saravanan, does not complicate things.
-He sticks to a neat and simple path.
-Ankitha has nothing much to do, except simpler and look good.
-And she does look ravishing."
-Another reviewer added "on the whole Sundar.C has given a colorful movie which people could sit through, laugh, smile and relax for two and half hours."
-Thiraipadam.com wrote, "Prashanth seems lost in the ocean of characters surrounding him and is mostly a spectator to the goings-on around him.
-Ankitha's face looks kinda asymmetrical and she certainly doesn't deserve the accolades Prashanth heaps on her in a song.
-Pandiarajan raises a few laughs in Prashanth's company.
-Vadivelu is very funny both when drooling over Mumtaj and when caught in some unexplainable position with Nalini.
-Mumtaj gets to do more than an item number while Vijayakumar and Srividya are solid.
-Only Yaaro Oruthi makes an impression in Vidyasagar's otherwise weak soundtrack."
-The film was later dubbed and released in Telugu as Namasthe London by Gayatri Movies.
+Visual Dasan of Kalki gave a sarcastic review on the film in the form of headlines.